SindieCastro/surfs_up/README.md

 ## Overview of Project
 ### Background

 The client wants to open a surf and ice cream shop and has asked for temperature trends specifically for the months of June and December in Oahu, an island in Hawaii.
-The information willa assist the client in determining if the surf and ice cream shop will sustain all year round.
+The information will assist the client in determining if the surf and ice cream shop will sustain all year round.

 ### Purpose